Diss track

-A diss track, diss record or diss song (diss – abbr. from disrespect) is a song whose primary purpose is to verbally attack someone else, usually another artist.
+A diss track, diss record or diss song (an abbreviation of disrespect or disparage) is a track that verbally attacks someone, usually another artist.
 Diss tracks are often the result of an existing, escalating feud between the two people; for example, the artists involved may be former members of a group, or artists on rival labels.

-The diss track as a medium of its own was popularized in the hip hop genre, fueled by the hip hop rivalry phenomenon (especially the East Coast–West Coast hip hop rivalry of the mid-1990s).
+The diss track as a medium of its own was popularized within the hip-hop genre, fueled by the hip-hop rivalry phenomenon (especially the East Coast–West Coast hip-hop rivalry of the mid-1990s).
 More recently, entertainers from outside the traditional music landscape have adopted the genre.

 In the course of constructing their argument, artists often include a wealth of references to past events and transgressions in their diss tracks, which listeners can dive into.
 Artists who are the subject of a diss track often make one of their own in response to the first.
 It is this back-and-forth associated with a feud that makes this type of song particularly viral.
-The term sneak diss refers to a type of verse in a song in which an artist refrains from mentioning a specific individual but describing or referring to them in a negative or derogatory manner.
+The term "sneak diss" refers to lyrics in which an artist describes or refers to an individual in a negative or derogatory manner without explicitly naming the target.

 History

 Origin and early examples

-An early example of a diss track was "You Keep Her" (1962) by Joe Tex.
-He wrote the song after his wife left him for soul singer James Brown, who then broke up with her and wrote Tex a letter saying he could have her back.
-Tex refused and ridiculed this offer in his song.

-After Lee "Scratch" Perry left producer Coxsone Dodd, he released a track called "Run for Cover" (1967) poking fun at him.
-Perry in particular has a long history of releasing diss tracks directed at former musical collaborators.
-The musical single "People Funny Boy" (1968) attacked his former boss Joe Gibbs by adding sounds of a crying baby into the mix.
-In response, Gibbs himself released a track called "People Grudgeful" (1968).
-Perry's "Evil Tongues" (1978) was aimed at The Congos and "Judgement Inna Babylon" (1984) and "Satan Kicked the Bucket" (1988) at Chris Blackwell.
-Perry also attacked Michael Jackson (with whom he had never worked) on the track "Freaky Michael" (2010).
+Though the term "diss track" originated in hip-hop, there are many examples throughout music history of earlier songs written as attacks on specific individuals.
+Some have also been retroactively described as diss tracks in their own right.

+The 18th-century British American song "Yankee Doodle" has been labeled a "diss song" and "diss track" by The New York Times and Cracked magazine.
+The song was written by Loyalist colonists against Patriot colonists, opposing sides in the American Revolutionary War.
+Loyalists (siding with the British monarchy) often sang "Yankee Doodle" directly at Patriots (siding with the American revolutionaries) who were characterized in the song as a foolish and gay man named "Yankee Doodle".
+Notably in the song, Yankee Doodle puts only a "feather in his cap" and believes he thus qualifies as a "macaroni", a type of fashionable and sophisticated male European elite back then.
+The song was later reclaimed as an unofficial national anthem of the United States.

+Another early example is the 1963 comedy album I Am the Greatest by boxer Muhammad Ali (then named Cassius Clay), released six months prior to Ali winning the first world heavyweight championship fight against Sonny Liston.
+The album helped establish Ali's reputation as an eloquently poetic "trash talker", dissing Liston and any future contenders several times, as demonstrated on the album's fifth track "Round 5: Will The Real Sonny Liston Please Fall Down".
+At the album's release, Ali's remarks were treated as mere promotional bragging, until Ali won against Liston in their fight on February 25, 1964.
+I Am the Greatest is widely considered a precursor of hip-hop music.